-- 6.1.4 A player repeating the behaviour - 6.1.4.a If a player repeats the behaviour for which he/she was given a warning, the referee may give the player a time-penalty every time the same rule infringement is repeated for the rest of the match. - 6.1.4.b If a player is repeatedly warned for, or causing play interruptions for different rule infringements, the referees should evaluate if the player is showing contempt for the rules, opponents, referees, etc., and consider use time-penalties (5.1.1) or expelling a player by use of rule 6.6.1. - 6.1.5 The team repeating the behaviour Team warning - 6.1.5.a If two players on the same team receive warnings for the same type of infringement, the second warning is considered a team warning.
-The referee shall give a visual sign (3.1.9).
+6.2.4 A player repeating the behaviour

-For the rest of the match, any player of the same team that receives a warning for the same infringement shall be given a time-penalty.
+- 6.2.4.a If a player repeats the behaviour for which he/she was given a warning, the referee may give the player a time-penalty every time the same rule infringement is repeated for the rest of the match. - 6.2.4.b If a player is repeatedly warned for, or causing play interruptions for different rule infringements, the referees should evaluate if the player is showing contempt for the rules, opponents, referees, etc., and consider use time-penalties (5.1 Unsporting or provocative behaviour) or expelling a player by use of rule 6.6.1 A referee can expel a player in case of unsporting or violent behaviour. - 6.2.5 The team repeating the behaviour Team warning - 6.2.5.a If two players on the same team receive warnings for the same type of infringement, the second warning is considered a team warning.
+The referee shall give a visual sign (3.1.9 Audible and visual signals).

-6.1.5.b If a team is repeatedly warned for, or causing play interruptions for different rule infringements, the referees should evaluate if the team is showing contempt for the rules, opponents, referees, etc., and consider use time-penalties (5.1.1).
+For the rest of the match, any player of the same team that receives a warning for the same infringement shall be given a time-penalty. - 6.2.5.b If a team is repeatedly warned for, or causing play interruptions for different rule infringements, the referees should evaluate if the team is showing contempt for the rules, opponents, referees, etc., and consider use time-penalties (5.1 Unsporting or provocative behaviour).